Atrey Desai

 Email: adesai10 [at] umd [dot] edu

 Hi there 👋!
-I’m a second-year undergraduate student majoring in Computer Science and Linguistics with a minor Korean Studies at the University of Maryland.
-I am fortunate to be advised by Professor Rachel Rudinger.
+I’m a third-year undergraduate student double majoring in Computer Science and Linguistics with a minor Korean Studies at the University of Maryland.
+I am fortunate to be advised by Professor Rachel Rudinger and Professor Jordan Boyd-Graber.

 I’m a member of the Computational Linguistics and Information Processing (CLIP) lab in UMIACS.